sandyol55/Ropey-Cam/README.md

 Once calibrated for the motion/noise environment, test that deliberate motion triggers recording.

-The REC stamp will remain for ~ 6 seconds after motion has dropped below the trigger level to allow the full video file, containing ~3 seconds pre-trigger, X seconds of motion and 3 seconds of post-motion video, to be saved to disk.
+The REC stamp will remain for ~ 6 seconds after motion has dropped below the trigger level to allow the full video file, containing ~3 seconds pre-trigger, X seconds of motion and ~3 seconds of post-motion video, to be saved to disk.

-This recording is happening in the background while the live stream continues.
+This recording is happening in the background while the live stream continues uninterrupted.

 ### Control buttons
 Brief description of the effect of the control buttons.